NFL DFS, Week 11: Sunday main slate daily Fantasy picks, lineups

 DFS millionaire Mike McClure shares his top daily fantasy football picks and lineup advice for the Week 11 NFL main slate

 Though he missed three weeks due to a hamstring injury, Lamar Jackson leads all quarterbacks in Fantasy points per game this season.
 He gave daily Fantasy football players a scare on Wednesday when he missed practice with a knee injury, but he was back by Thursday and he carries no injury designation heading into his matchup with the Browns.
-With that favorable matchup, can you trust Jackson in NFL DFS lineups, even if he is dealing with some knee soreness?
+With that favorable matchup, and complemented by the likes of Derrick Henry, Zay Flowers and Mark Andrews, can you trust Jackson in NFL DFS lineups, even if he is dealing with some knee soreness?

-Other top potential NFL DFS picks on the main slate at quarterback include Patrick Mahomes, Justin Herbert and Matthew Stafford.
+Other top potential NFL DFS picks on the main slate at quarterback include Josh Allen, Baker Mayfield and Caleb Williams.
 Which players at quarterback and other positions should you target in the NFL DFS player pool for Week 11?
 Before making any NFL DFS picks, be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.

 New users can also target the latest Underdog promo code, good for $100 in bonus entries when you play $5 with the promo code CBSSPORTS2 in select states.